briankoser/offline-demo/README.md

 - With apologies to Willie Nelson

 ## Going Offline by Jeremy Keith
+P.45: "You can give your cache any name you like.
+You could call it JohnnyCache.
+Please don't."

 Service Workers
 - Like a cookie that can run JS
 - No access to DOM